 Unfortunately, as a young passionate artist, Picasso was not the ideal mate.
-He would often lock Fernande in his studio in a jealous fit.
+He would often lock Fernande in his studio in a fit of jealous rage.
+Picasso forbade her from modeling for other artists.
 But his fervor didn't extend to fidelity.
-Predictably, they parted in 1912 amid angst, ill will, and infidelity.
+Predictably, the tempestuous pair parted in 1912 -- amid angst, ill will, and infidelity.

 3. Classicism: Olga Khokhlova

 Picasso's next venture into romantic bliss was with the Russian ballerina Olga Khokhlova.
-She disliked his more abstract work and, in response, he began to paint in a more traditional form, known as his Classicism Period.
-The beautiful and melancholy Olga Pensive above is typical of that period.
+The elegant aristocrat disliked his more abstract work.
+In response, Picasso began to paint in a more traditional form, known as his Classicism Period.

-The elegant Olga was the first woman to get Picasso to say "I do" in 1917.
-He was attracted, for a time, to her social ranking and high society lifestyle.
+Olga was the first woman to get Picasso to say "I do" in 1917.
+He was attracted to her social ranking and high society lifestyle.
+For a time, Picasso painted scenes of motherhood and domesticity.
 But "I do," like his previous declarations of love, meant little.

 Several years later, tiring of his bourgeois life and bourgeois wife, Picasso began a clandestine affair with the teenage Marie-Therese Walter.
-He successfully kept the affair secret for years.
-He and Olga parted, on poor terms naturally, when she discovered that Marie-Therese was pregnant.
+He successfully kept the affair secret for years, painting an imprisoned half-man half-bull Minotaur, as an expression of his frustrating marriage.

-By the end of their relationship, Picasso rendered Olga in distorted violent configurations as in Grand Nu au Feuteil Rouge.
-He claimed that "a good panting ought to bristle with razor blades."
+By the end of their relationship, Picasso rendered Olga in distorted violent configurations, as in Grand Nu au Fauteil Rouge.
+He claimed that "a good painting ought to bristle with razor blades."

 Razor blades?
 See what I mean?
 Most artists manage to muck up their personal lives and eviscerate their muses.
 The instinct to create seems to coincide with the instinct to destroy.
 Buyer beware.